cannatag/ldap3/docs/manual/source/connection.rst

 * password: the password of the user for simple bind (defaults to None)

+* session_security: the session security to provide if the authentication protocol supports it.
+Can be ENCRYPT

 * auto_bind: automatically opens and binds the connection.
 Can be AUTO_BIND_NONE, AUTO_BIND_NO_TLS, AUTO_BIND_TLS_AFTER_BIND, AUTO_BIND_TLS_BEFORE_BIND.

 * version: LDAP protocol version (defaults to 3).